kristapsdz/kcgi-framework/README.md

 which drive the JSON backend.
 It's all super-simple and self-contained.
 ([openradtool](https://kristaps.bsd.lv/openradtool) can also provide this, but I erred on the side of simplicity.)

+(You should probably use [TypeScript](https://www.typescriptlang.org/) instead of JavaScript, but I'm keeping this simple.
+Realistically that only means installing the compiler, adding some TypeScript to JavaScript in the Makefile, and that's it.)

 Before running `make`, you'll need to run `./configure` to generate the compatibility layer.